 Recommended by: Mark at Wyld Family Travel

-Leicester lies in the east midlands, home to a little over 350,000 people.
-Leicester is most well known in recent years for its football team The Foxes, who pulled off a miracle when winning the Premier League title in 2016.
+Leicester is a small city in the East Midlands, home to a little over 350,000 people.
+The city is perhaps best known for its football team The Foxes, who pulled off a miracle when winning the Premier League title in 2016.

-Leicester has a long history dating back to Roman times.
+Leicester has a long history dating back to Roman times, when the town was an important point on the road north to Lincoln.
 The remains of the baths of Roman Leicester can be seen at the Jewry Wall.
-Roman Leicester was an important point on the road north to Lincoln for the armies of Rome.

 Mablethorpe